 In Memory of Anna and Natalia

-Therefore, we established the pilot project “Natalia Estemirova’s Documentation Center” where documentation of serious abuse is being collected and systematized.
+For the Norwegian Helsinki Committee, it is important that the world learn more about the situation in the North Caucasus, and about the work that is being done to change it.
+To achieve this, we established the pilot project “Natalia Estemirova’s Documentation Center” where documentation of serious abuse is being collected and systematized.
 In addition, we annually arrange a seminar in the memory of Anna Politkovskaya.

-Mother of three against injustice
+A mother of three against injustice

-Challenging the oligarch strongman of Georgia
+Challenging the strongman of Georgia

 No longer alone in the fight against violence

-The journalist who couldn’t be silenced
+The journalist who could not be silenced

 Error 404 – children not found